 Having your grease trap or interceptor cleaning and maintained in a timely manner helps eliminate costly problems.
 Improper pumping or lack of service remain the two main causes of overflowing grease traps.For example, failing to routinely clean a grease trap causes clogged and overflowing plumbing lines.
 Plus, the grease trap eventually releases some very unpleasant smells.

 At SolvIt, we provide a very thorough grease trap cleaning and interceptor pumping service.
 For the best results, we’ll analyze your grease trap maintenance needs and recommend a preventative maintenance schedule to help you avoid emergency situations.
 Owning and operating a restaurant is challenging enough.
-So, let SolvIt overcome one of those challenges for you with ongoing and professional grease trap cleaning and maintenance.
+So, let our skilled technicians overcome one of those challenges for you with ongoing and professional grease trap cleaning and maintenance.

-Finally, our plumbers and drain cleaners are licensed, certified, bonded and insured.
+Our technicians will help you fix your grease trap and other plumbing issues in your house.
+Our team of emergency plumbers in Waterbury, CT and other areas are licensed, certified, bonded and insured.
 We take pride in our customer service and professionalism, so we’ll show up in uniform and with a clean, identifiable and fully stocked van that helps complete about 90% of jobs on time.
 This includes those unwieldy drain and sewer repairs.
 Need some plumbing help, including grease trap cleaning?
 See our service area and schedule an appointment today.